-To develop a framework for a Citywide TDM Ordinance, the project team has been synthesizing information on the state of current TDM requirements (Existing Conditions Report, Attachment 1), conducting community and stakeholder outreach, and formulating a draft vision statement and project goals to guide development of the ordinance.
-The draft vision statement and project goals are presented for input in the Discussion section of this memorandum.
+To develop a framework for a Citywide TDM Ordinance, the project team has been synthesizing information on the state of current TDM requirements (Attachment 1, Existing Conditions Report), conducting community and stakeholder outreach, and formulating a draft Vision Statement and Project Goals to guide development of the ordinance.
+The draft Vision Statement and Project Goals are presented for input in the Discussion section of this EPC staff report.

-After refining the vision statement, subsequent phases of the project will include development of key performance indicators, a TDM toolkit, and draft standards, which will shape the TDM Ordinance.
-The Draft TDM Ordinance is scheduled for review in spring 2024.
-As part of the Draft Framework, the project team will also develop tools and strategies for ongoing monitoring and enforcement of TDM programs.
+After refining the Vision Statement, subsequent phases of the project will include development of key performance indicators, a TDM toolkit, and draft standards which will shape the TDM Ordinance.
+The draft TDM Ordinance is scheduled for review in spring 2024.
+As part of the draft framework, the project team will also develop tools and strategies for ongoing monitoring and enforcement of TDM programs.
 Figure 1 summarizes the key tasks and anticipated timeline for the project.